Purple Martin Info & Management

 House sparrows must be removed via trapping, shooting, and with nest tear-outs, since they can fit in any hole a martin can.
 There are several commercial sparrow traps available, both as baited traps (bait with cracked corn, white bread, popcorn or torn-out nest material) or as compartment or gourd traps for certain brands of housing.

 For more info on trapping and shooting S&S, including the why and how, see this page.
 Starlings and house sparrows are not considered to be migratory protected species.
-(For more info on this subject, see this page and go to p.53 and 78 in the pdf document.)
+(For more info on this subject, see this page .)

 Dealing with wasps: